-On the way there, we took Bolt Bus from Seattle to Vancouver, but on the way home we opted for an Amtrak train ride along the Cascades, it was about three and a half hours (instead of four and a half on the bus).
-As far as comfort and ease through customs go, we highly recommend the Amtrak ride.
+On the way there we took Bolt Bus from Seattle to Vancouver.
+On the way home we opted for an Amtrak train ride along the Cascades, it was about three and a half hours (instead of four and a half on the bus).
+As far as comfort and ease through customs go, we definitely recommend the Amtrak ride.
 The views were nicer and we didn't have to get off to go through customs like we did when we took a bus on the way there.
 Customs agents came on the train and checked our passports, it was very easy.

 Read on for a few of our favorite things to do, see, and eat in Vancouver.

 Bike ride along the Stanley Park Seawall